Needlestick injuries

 • the time that has passed since it was used

-• the nature of the injury.
+• the type of injury.

 You must get rid of your used needles and syringes safely.